laracasts/blog/articles/Benjamin/01-build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ## Create the item component

-Our next step is to create an "item" component.
+Our next step is to create an `Item` component.
 It represents individual products available for purchase in our store.
 This time, we'll use Livewire instead of Volt to create the component.
-We want it inside the *resources/views/livewire* folder.
+We want it inside the `resources/views/livewire` folder.

 ```bash
 php artisan make:livewire Item
 ```

-Once the command executes, remove the file created in *app/Livewire/Item.php* and navigate to _resources/views/livewire/item.blade.php_.
+Once the command executes, remove the file created in `app/Livewire/Item.php` and navigate to `resources/views/livewire/item.blade.php`.
 Then, add this code:

 ```php
 <?php